 An overview of assessment methods and instruments related to marital and family dysfunctions.
 Diagnosis of dysfunctional relationship patterns and of nervous and mental disorders.

-Prerequisite: PSYC 4631, 4632 and PSYC 5233; admission to the Family Therapy Program.
+Prerequisite: PSYC 4631, Research Design and Statistical Measurements I; PSYC 4632 Research Design and Statistical Measurement II and PSYC 5233 Introduction to Family Therapy; admission to the Family Therapy

 PSYC 5237: Creativity